RuslanNelipa/Adhash-Ask-SDK/README.md

 | loadAdOnStart | - | true\false | trigger to load first ad as only view attached |

 ### Public methods
-1. Setters for properties
+1. Setters for parameters from table above
-2. Request new Ad
+2. `AdView.requestNewAd()` - requests new Ad with all latest paramters
-3. Callback for Analytics sent result
+3. `AdView.setLoadingCallback { isLoading -> }` - callback for loading state of the view
-4. Callback for errors
+4. `AdView.setErrorCallback { error -> }` - callback for errors received if any
-5. Callback for loading